Theleruby/theledora/README.md

 * Xbox controller driver

 Useful stuff:
-* Daily automatic updates which are neither invasive nor annoying - you shouldn't even notice they're happening (desktop image only)
 * Bazaar app store used to install flatpaks from Flathub
 * Distrobox
 * Homebrew managed by Bold Brew